ChinemeremChigbo/discord-mutual-friends-and-servers/README.md

 ### Other Methods

-Other Methods that doen't involve running JavaScript in the console
+Other methods that don't involve running JavaScript in the console:

 - [From the requests tab](https://gist.github.com/MarvNC/e601f3603df22f36ebd3102c501116c6)
 - [From local storage](https://www.androidauthority.com/get-discord-token-3149920/)